sandravizz/Visual-data-science-R/README.md

 ### Distributions

-In this chapter we look on different visualisation type to show the distribution of variables.
+In this chapter we look at different visualisation type to show distribution of variables.
 In the [code](https://github.com/sandravizz/Visual-data-science-R/blob/main/R-%20Distributions) you find the logical flow.

 ### Relationships

+In this chapter we look at different visualisation type to show relationships between variables.
+In the [code](https://github.com/sandravizz/Visual-data-science-R/blob/main/R-%20Explorative%20analysis) you find the logical flow.

 ### Time series